 Layers and Layers of Experience: “Stone Mattress” by Margaret Atwood

 Eventually, our life experiences shape who we become.
 As it is with human nature, some of these experiences we can control, while others we can’t, so we react.
 However, the ways we choose to react with love, hurt, or forgive are all our choices.

 “Stone Mattress” is Margaret Atwood’s latest collection of short fiction that she calls ‘tales’ rather than ‘short stories’.
 The first three tales are connected by narrations and reflections of a poet’s two wives, and lover.
 While the other stories do not share characters or plot, the entire book is connected through major themes of aging and old age.
 In “Stone Mattress”, Atwood includes characters that are in their senior years, reflecting on what life has offered, making amends, or retributions.Continue Reading

-When the African continent, and especially the Southern region, was grappling with HIV/AIDS pandemic, SIDA, in collaboration with the University of Cape Town raised awareness of the same by showing how communities were dealing with the disease through literature.
+When the African continent, and especially the Southern region, was grappling with HIV/AIDS pandemic, SIDA, in collaboration with the University of Cape Town, used literature to raise awareness by showing how communities were dealing with the disease.
 Edward Chinhanhu’s short story Our Christmas Reunion is among the pieces that shone in the ‘Share Your Story about HIV/AIDS’ creative writing competition and anthologized in Nobody Ever Said AIDS: Poems and Stories from Southern Africa.
 A story that interweaves love, family, innocence, loss, sex education, and AIDS so well that in the end, every one of the themes is felt in equal measure.Continue Reading